czyi/isoCvDemo/README.md

 - cvOpticalFlow.cpp
 - function trackingFrontFromInitialNineGrid
 - `avgHomo` is the homography matrix of shoes plane in two frame (initial frame and current frame)
+- camera matrix is required to recover pose in function `pose_estimation_2d2d`
+  - current camera matrix K is for 640x480 image by iphone 7
 - `R` and `t` is the rotation matrix and transformation vector of camera pose
 - Pose Matrix is saved in `pose` and printed